oracle-livelabs/apex/forms-to-apex/8-enhance-order-form/8-enhance-order-faceted.md

 In this lab, you:

-- Enhance the Orders Form Page with hidden fields, validation, and layout improvements.
+- Enhance the orders form page with hidden fields, validation, and layout improvements.
 - Create a validation to ensure correct order and ship dates.
 - Add an interactive report for order items.
 - Implement dynamic actions to refresh the report.